-Public Works continues to assist the County Chief Sustainability Office with developing an ordinance to reduce the use of single-use plastics in the unincorporated areas of Los Angeles County; however, the effort is temporarily on hold due to the COVID-19 pandemic.
-The deadline to submit draft ordinance to the Board was extended to March 31, 2021.
+Public Works is dedicated to assisting the County Chief Sustainability Office with developing an ordinance to reduce the use of single-use plastics in the unincorporated areas of Los Angeles County.
+While this effort remains on hold due to the COVID-19 pandemic, the Chief Sustainability Office testified at a hearing on plastics for the Assembly Natural Resources Committee on November 16, 2020.